mveraloo/byu-cs-452-class-content/system_design/Reliable_Systems.md

 To help focus your design, consider:
 - How might you replicate data across multiple nodes?
 - How will clients continue to access data if a node fails?
-- What consistency and availability trade-offs should you consider?
+- What consistency and availability trade offs should you consider?
 - How might your design affect read/write latency under node failure?
 - How should the system handle nodes rejoining after a failure?
 - How does your design scale as the system grows in nodes or data volume?